-Existing mental health concerns manifest as depressive symptoms, might be related to the previous personal experience in traditional bullying particularly in middle school and early high school, previous studies (e.g. Sourander et al, 2007) have shown low self-esteem (as one symptom of depression) can be predictive of being depressed in later years at college.
-In addition, bullying could violate personal security and safety feelings, which forces a student to keep himself\ herself away from others.
+Existing mental health concerns manifest as depressive symptoms, might related to the previous personal experience in traditional bullying particularly in middle school and early high school, previous studies (e.g. Sourander et al, 2007) have shown low self-esteem (as a one symptom of depression) can be predictive of being depressed in later years at collage.
+In addition bullying could violate the personal security and safety feelings, that forces student to keep himself\herself way from others.

-Being alone, vulnerable, and separated from social activities could increase student's internet login time.
-Students who were being victims of bullying could try to help themselves through cyber interaction with other students in their university, but unfortunately, this interaction could be negative and abusive, which could increase vulnerability, in light of their low self-esteem, social isolation, low-security feelings, and previous personal history of traditional bullying.
-These negative circumstances might increase the possibility to be vulnerable.
-As a result, the empty circle was formed, students who are suffering from depression may recognize the university environment as less attractive and more passive; this leads them to be socially isolated with less opportunity to receive social support from their peers in a stressful situation, so they intensively using the internet as a possible gate to interact with their external environment (Mikulincer & Shaver, 2007).
+Being alone, vulnerable and separated from social activities could increase student's internet login time.
+Students who were being victims of bullying could try to help themselves through cyber interaction with other students in their university, but unfortunately, this interaction could be negative and abusive, which could increase vulnerability, in light of their low self-esteem, social isolation, low security feelings and previous personal history of traditional bullying.
+These negative circumstances might increase the possibilities to be vulnerable.
+As a result, the empty circle was formed, students who are suffering from depression may recognize the university environment less attractive and more passive; this leads them to be socially isolated with less opportunity to receive social support from their peers in stress situation, so they intensively using internet as possible gate to interact with their external environment (Mikulincer & Shaver, 2007).

-An additional explanation could be related to possible available help and support received from others to cope with CB.
-It is clear that students who were victims of CB were isolated from any support services or other personal supportive relations, they were suffering silently from their invisible wounds, which could increase their problems and suffering.
-In this line Lenhart (2010) reported statistics on CB, indicated that over 70% of the CB victims know their attackers, offering the possibility that most of the perpetrators may have been friends or in relations with their victims.
+Additional explanation could be related to possible available help and support that received from others to cope with CB.
+It clear that students who were victims of CB were isolated from any support services or other personal supportive relations, they were suffering silently from their invisible wounds, which could increase their problems and suffering.
+In this line Lenhart (2010) reported statistics on CB, indicated that over 70% of the CB victims know their attackers, offering the possibility that mostly of perpetrators may have actually been friends or in relations with their victims.

 Findings from current work have supported those within the literature (.e.g.
 Rivituso, 2014) suggested that low self-esteem, depressive mood, and embarrassment are very common consequences of cyber abuse among university students.
-Each participant of this study has revealed that he\ she felt significant amounts of loneliness, hopelessness, and embarrassment during his\ her period of victimization.
+Each participant of this study has revealed that he\ she felt significant amounts of loneliness, hopelessness and embarrassing during his\ her period of victimization.